prim011/CPP-Examples/treeTemplate/README.md

-# Quick Reference for Template Linked List Class
+# Quick Reference for Template Binary Tree Class

-This quick example code differs from the traditional linked list, explained in other folders, because of the variable structure of the node.
-Now the user can define the node completely independently at run time.
+This quick example code implements the Binary Tree in a Template format to accept any type of node structure.
+The user can define the node completely independently at run time.
+The only constrain is related to the implicit need for the _index_ field to satify some ordering, typically with the overload of the '< > = '.
 This has been made possible thanks to the template  definitions in C++

-The two Template classes have now been defined based on the old Linked Class.
-The migration of those has been pretty straightforward and the flexibility gained is apparent in the `main()` function when the list is utilized with a different node structure as it was originally created.
+The two Template classes, one for the node and one for the tree itself, have now been defined based on the binary tree data structure.
+The migration of those has been pretty straightforward and the flexibility gained is apparent in the `main()` function when the tree is utilized with a different node structure as it was originally created.
 Two considerations are worth mentioning:
 -	The Node destructor
--	And the Insertion on the list of new elements
+-	And the deletion of one element from the tree

 ### The Node destructor
 The Node’s destruction includes also all the resources associated with it; including pointers to other nodes in the field `next`.
 If a single node needs to be removed/deallocated, it is necessary to set `next = NULL;`,  *before* calling the destructor, otherwise the subsequent linked nodes will be deallocated as well, potentially compromising the list itself, if not careful.